 The Bee Collective

-Bee conservation has become increasingly mainstream over the last decade, and though many of us feel like we know that bees are important, it seems like we often aren’t totally clear on why. £1 of every bunch of flowers we sell goes to the Bee Collective, a London charity that supports honey bees.
+Bee conservation has become increasingly mainstream over the last decade, and though many of us feel like we know that bees are important, it seems like we often aren’t totally clear on why.
+5% of our profits go to the Bee Collective, a London charity that supports honey bees.
 We thought it worth writing down why we do that, and explaining a little bit about why we feel it’s important to support these amazing creatures.